Welcome to our new blog | This page is still under construction; check out our most recent posts!

 "We want to continue building culturally relevant curriculum in our schools by being intentional about what we teach with.
 We can go beyond land acknowledgments as a community and create a different narrative by centering Indigenous stories missing from our classrooms." —Mr. Yu, Elementary School teacher, OR

-Every kid deserves to see their traditions and culture reflected in the books they read.
-And every kid should have access to books about cultures beyond their own.
-The titles below are must-read books that center Native American voices and highlight the heritage of Native peoples.
+Every child deserves to see themselves reflected in the books they read.
+And every child should have access to books about cultures beyond their own.
+That's why we've compiled a list of must-read books that center Native American voices and highlight the heritage of Native peoples.

 Elementary Books